gonengazit/md4conf/README.md

   --version             show program's version number and exit -d, --domain DOMAIN   Confluence organization domain.
   -p, --path PATH       Base path for Confluence (default: '/wiki/').
+  --api-url API_URL     Confluence API URL.
+Required for scoped tokens.
+Refer to documentation how to obtain one.
   -u, --username USERNAME
                         Confluence user name.
-  -a, --apikey APIKEY   Confluence API key.
+  -a, --apikey API_KEY   Confluence API key.
 Refer to documentation how to obtain one.
   -s, --space SPACE     Confluence space key for pages to be published.
 If omitted, will default to user space.
   -l, --loglevel {debug,info,warning,error,critical}
                         Use this option to set the log verbosity.